-Many British expats in Hong Kong have found themselves spending much more time in the UK in the last year than originally planned.
+Many British expats in Belgium have found themselves spending much more time in the UK in the last year than originally planned.
 As a result of the pandemic some were either trapped in the UK due to lockdowns or needing to stay longer for family reasons.
 Peter Webb, our Head of Tax Advisory, explains how being caught in the UK could impact your tax bill.

 “Don’t panic” are the words written on the front cover of the galaxy’s favourite guide to hitchhiking.
 Along with “I can’t hear you; you are muted”.
 It’s just possible these phrases are the most common ones I’ve said to clients this year!

 One of the most significant worries for many of our clients right now is the length of unplanned time they have spent in the UK.
-Most are concerned that in doing so they may have accidently become UK tax resident.
+Most are concerned that in doing so they may have accidentally become UK tax resident.
 But why does this matter?

 Ultimately your UK tax residence status determines how much UK tax you pay.
 It’s generally calculated by the number of nights you spend in the UK and the number of connections you have to the UK during the tax year.
 A long-term non-UK tax resident is generally taxed in the UK on UK sources of income and the disposal of UK land and property only.
 Any other sources of income and gains (for example your overseas earnings for overseas employment) are not taxed in the UK.